autostopbydreamphase/project1/README.md

 - authentication;
 * order fulfillment;
 + subscription to the newsletter;
--familiarization with frequently asked questions
+- familiarization with frequently asked questions